 Founded in 1879, the Royal Ulster Academy is the largest and longest established body of practicing visual artists in Northern Ireland.
 One of the founding principles of the Academy was to hold an annual exhibition of work by both members and non–members of merit.
 Now in its 137th year, this event remains one of the highlights of the Northern Ireland arts calendar attracting over 85,000 visitors in 2017.

-This year’s Annual Exhibition will be held at the Ulster Museum, Belfast from 6th October 2017 to 7th January 2018 and will once again be sponsored generously by KPMG, the leading Accounting and Professional Advisory Firm.
+This year’s Annual Exhibition will be held at the Ulster Museum, Belfast from 19th October 2018 to 6th January 2019 and will once again be sponsored generously by KPMG, the leading Accounting and Professional Advisory Firm.
 The exhibition will showcase original works across the disciplines of the visual arts by emerging and established artists.

 Over £7,000 in prize money will be awarded to exhibiting artists of merit.
-Independent adjudicator Arthur Watson PRSA, will select recipients of the Academy’s gold, silver and bronze medal prizes.
+This year the independent adjudicator is James Hanley, a renowned painter as well as being Keeper of the RHA.
+The adjudicator will select recipients of the Academy’s gold, silver and bronze medal prizes.
 All other prizes will be awarded by the prize sponsors.